mattlo/assets-to-pdf/README.md

 # Assets to PDF
 Inputs N amount of jpgs, pngs, or pdfs and outputs a single PDF with each asset as it's own page.

+** This is experimental, there are no unit tests, use at your own risk**

 ## Setup

 ### OS X
 - Get Cask `brew install caskroom/cask/brew-cask`
 - `brew cask install virtualbox`